LoryPack/LLM-LieDetector/README.md

 # Code for the paper "How to catch an AI liar: Lie detection in black-box LLMs by asking unrelated questions"

-This repository contains code for reproducing the experiments in the paper "Large language models lie in detectable ways".
+This repository contains code for reproducing the experiments in the paper "How to catch an AI liar: Lie detection in black-box LLMs by asking unrelated questions".

 The main contribution of the paper are:
 - a collection of Q/A datasets, prompts and fine-tuning datasets to generate lies with language models;